Never use an existing brand to sell a non-related product to the existing ones.

 When a company becomes incredibly successful, it invariably plants the seeds for its future problems.

 This law exists because marketing is a battle of perception.
 Not product.

-If Ketchup made mayonaise called “Ketchup Mayo”, it would kill its brand, because ketchup is one thing.
+If Ketchup made mayonnaise called “Ketchup Mayo”, it would kill its brand, because ketchup is one thing.

-The reason why brands keep on making the mistake to extend brands is that it works in the short term.
+The reason why brands keep on making this mistake is that it works in the short term.
 But it almost always fails in the long term (five years or so).

 More is less: the more products, markets, alliances you make, the less money you will earn.

 Less is more: narrow your focus so you can stand for something in the prospect’s mind.